eduardo-talavera/eduardo-talavera/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning web programing with React and Python
+- 🌱 I’m currently learning python and flask
 - 📫 How to reach me:
   - email: edtavera3@gmail.com
   - instagram: @ed_coder_